 - Demonstrate commitment to the service of humanity through consistent community service activities.

-- Maintain regular contact with the Calvin College premedical advisor during their time of study at Calvin College.
+- Maintain regular contact with the Calvin University premedical advisor during their time of study at Calvin University.

 - Meet minimum academic standards of a 3.0 overall GPA, 3.0 science GPA, and a minimum 25 MCAT composite score, with the biological science score being equal to or greater than 8.